Generated at: 2026-05-16 10:50:18

 Understand uSonar in 5 Minutes: Japan's Largest Corporate Database of 12.5 Million Records Driving Sales DX ☆-☆-☆ Body End ☆-☆-☆

 The key to SFA success is "Data."
 The frontline sales representatives are the ones who input that data.
-To ensure they can input data correctly and without resistance, management should always listen to the voices of the frontline and adopt improvement measures.
-It is also important to implement mechanisms for adoption in a planned manner from the very beginning.
+To ensure data is entered correctly and without resistance, management should always listen to the voices of the frontline and adopt improvement measures.
+It is also important to implement mechanisms for adoption in a planned manner from the very beginning of the implementation.

-We encourage you to keep these points in mind from before or at an early stage of implementation as you prepare for operational success.
+We encourage you to keep these points in mind from before or at an early stage of implementation to prepare for successful operational adoption.

 Author